-Due to HIPAA (Health Insurance Portability and Accountability Act of 1996), medical professionals are restricted in how they can interact or communicate with their patients online.
-Violating HIPAA while responding to patient reviews is easier than you might think — but it can be avoided.
+HIPAA (Health Insurance Portability and Accountability Act of 1996) restricts medical professionals in how they can interact or communicate with their patients online.
+Violating HIPAA guidelines while responding to patient reviews is easier than you might think, but it can be avoided.
 Following a few basic guidelines can help you stay HIPAA compliant while responding to feedback.

 Even though HIPAA came into the picture before the review-world came into existence, the concepts of HIPAA still apply.
 Patient reviews are a vital part of healthcare organization’s identity.
 It’s every doctor’s responsibility to protect patient privacy, though wanting to respond.
 Even the most knowledgeable organizations can struggle with how to respond to patient reviews while maintaining patient confidentiality.